B.S., University of Illinois at Urbana-Champaign

 How did you come to teach here?

 I returned to the Beverly area after attending the University of Illinois for my undergrad and graduate education.
 Quite honestly, I didn’t expect to be back at MPA and teaching here.
-I was applying for teaching positions all over Chicago, primarily at private schools.
-I have always valued private school education and thought it was a good place to start my teaching career.
+I was applying for teaching positions all over Chicago, primarily at independent schools.
+I have always valued an independent school education and thought it was a good place to start my teaching career.
 At that time, in 1989, one of the kindergarten teachers was leaving MPA and Winnie Theodore called me to interview for the job.

 After getting hired and working here, it seemed very natural to be teaching here at MPA.
 The hardest part was calling the Upper School teachers by their first names.
 I was so thankful that I didn’t see them on a daily basis, being in the Lower School.
 I never did refer to Mr. Wolf as Martin or Mrs. LeRose as Claudette!

 You’re an alumni parent as well; what was it like to see your children follow in your footsteps as MPA students?